From Dim Photo to Chihuahua Art

 Now it’s time to start sketching on canvas.
 I work with oil paints right from the start, and often blend right into my sketches as I add the background and then the dog to the painting.

-Step 4: Balance the Background and Subject in the Dog Painting
+Step 4: Balance the Background and the Dog

-To complement Lulu’s fur and make the dog painting pop, we chose pink as the background colour.
+To complement Lulu’s fur and make the chihuahua painting pop, we chose pink as the background colour.
 A blended gradient gives depth and texture to the artwork.

 I fill the background in before getting too far with Lulu herself because I want the tips of the fur to extend over the background, creating the illusion of depth.